anishst/Learn/CloudComputing/AWS/aws_notes.md

          - AWS Shield provides two levels of protection:
             - Standard (free)
             - Advanced (paid)
+                -  provides enhanced detection and includes a specialized support team for customers on Enterprise or Business support plans.
     - **AWS WAF (Web Application Firewall)**
         - web application firewall that lets you monitor network requests that come into your **web applications**.
         - security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns you define.